forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > In early 90's is was not [officially] clear respectively stated what's the purpose of the  North Atlantic Treaty Organization (NATO) and even if there still was any.
 NATO officials sometimes stated to become a more a political and less military organization.
 >
 > During the Yugoslavian Wars the NATO then was first ever involved as military party.
 The war was brutal including crimes such as ethnic cleansing from multiple parties.
 Postwar, the NATO and the EU incorporated the North-Western republics Slovenia and Croatia which happen to be the wealthiest and also mainly Roman Catholic.
 While the NATO framed itself as NACHO (North AdriatiC Human-rights Organization) and what the 'Western' media illuminated through the fog of war was accordingly (respectively the intelligence services released to the media).
 For others, the NATO possibly fought a proxy war and so the NATO possibly stood for something like Nationalistic Augmenting Threat Organization.
-> > Looking from the outside and backwards it is hard to judge what really happened - who did what with which goals at which point in time.
+> > Looking from the outside and backwards it is hard to judge what really happened - who did what with which intentions at which point in time.
 One approach is focussing on the pre and post situation which avoids having to analyze foggy warfare, doing this - lets say - it seems possibly that the NATO respectively some of its member countries were *not* 'squeaky clean'.
 >
 > Though the situation was complex and accordingly decision making.
 The region of former Yugoslavia had/has a complex history as most states have.
 There were nationalistic and/or separatist tendencies throughout the existence of the Yugoslavian state.
 Moreover in the 90's, previously granted minority rights and autonomy were (discussed to be) cut down.
 > * Possibly increased/ensured autonomy could have avoided a war, possibly with help of the UN and clearer specified UN charter regarding autonomy rights.